Pork cutlet with smoked almond crust and exotic banana, tomato and bell pepper salsa!

 Place the smoked almonds in a food processor and blend until they resemble coarse flour.
 Place ground almonds on a deep plate.
 Whisk the egg and place on a second deep plate.
 Place flour on a third plate.

 Put a skillet on medium-high heat, add the oil and let heat up.

 Pat the pork cutlets dry with kitchen towels, dust with the flour from both sides, drench through the egg and let the excess drip off, then coat with the almond crumbs all over.
 Slightly press the almond crumbs onto the cutlets to make sure they stick.
 Place in the hot oil, reduce heat to medium and cook for 4 minutes until golden brown.
 Flip carefully and cook for 3 minutes on the other side.

 Place on kitchen towels to catch any excess oil, let rest for 1 minute, then serve immediately.

 Slather your almond-crusted cutlets with the banana salsa and dig in!

 Have you ever had pork with banana before?
 What do you think of the crunchy smoky almond crust?
 Doesn’t it make this schnitzel just irresistible?
 Share your thoughts and suggestions with us in the comments below!

-PS: This recipe is inspired by the idea that pork shares chemical flavor compounds with almonds, tomato and banana.
+PS: This recipe is inspired by the idea that pork shares chemical flavor compounds with almonds, tomato, and banana.
 That’s why they work so well together.
-Check out James Briscione’s book on food pairing if you are interesting in digging deeper into this!
+Check out James Briscione’s book on food pairing if you are interested in digging deeper into this!